 Screening Plea se provide explanato ory comme nts

 1. What activity is being analysed?

 2.

 3.

-4. 4.
-Who contributed to the analysis?
+4. Who contributed to the analysis?

 5. What information has been used to inform the

 analysis?

 Analysis Plea se provide explanato ory comme nts

 6. How does the activity promote good

 relations/equality/inclusion in relation to:

 6.1 Age

 6.2 Disability

 6.3 Gender Reassignment

 6.4 Marriage and civil partnership 1

 6.5 Pregnancy and maternity (including paternity)

 6.6 Race (colour, ethnic or national background)

 6.7 Religion or belief (including non-belief)

-6.8 Sex (Female/Male)
+Sex (Female/Male)

 6.9 Sexual orientation

 7. Does the activity have an actual or potential

 adverse impact in relation to?

 7.1 Age

 7.2 Disability

 7.3 Gender Reassignment

 7.4 Marriage and civil partnership 2

-7.5 Pregnancy and maternity (including paternity)
+Pregnancy and maternity (including paternity)

-7.6 Race (colour, ethnic or national background)
+Race (colour, ethnic or national background)

-7.7 Religion or belief (including non-belief)
+Religion or belief (including non-belief)

-7.8 Sex (Female/Male)
+Sex (Female/Male)

+7.9 Sexual orientation

 8. Comment on the good practice identified

-9. Comment on the actions to mitigate actual or pot ential adver se impact
+9. Comment on the actions to mitigate actual or potential ential adver se impact

-10. Decision/Feedback/Approval
+10 Decision/Feedback/Approval

-10.1 What is the analysis outcome?
-(See Table 1 to assist here) Please circle Level 1 Level 2 Level 3 Level 4
+10. 1 What is the analysis outcome?
+(See Table 1 to assist Please Level 1 Level 2 Level 3 Level 4

+her • circle

-10.2 Have you consulted with EDSG?
+2 Have you consulted with EDSG?

-10. 10.3 When will the analysis be reported to EDSG?
+3 When will the analysis be reported to EDSG?

 10.4 Which Committee will approve the analysis?

 5 Date of approval

-10.6 6 When and how will the analysis be reviewed?
+10. 6 When and how will the analysis be reviewed?